ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

     Created a dashboard and added slicers with multiple connections Answered the question "Are there any patterns in leave-taking behavior among employees?"

+## Sales Data Financial Goal Tracker (power query, XLOOKUP, data modelling, conditional formatting) (Repaired)
+    Set up the data using power query
+    SUBTOTAL and CHOOSECOL were used to dynamically represent filtered data (sales sheet) XLOOKUP was used to find cost (sales sheet) Conditional formatting to show any significance
+    Dynamic visualisations (doughnut chart) illustrates progress made towards any profit goal Interactive histogram displays the individuals within each team

 # Power BI Projects